lrhrhrhrh/learningpython/readme.txt

-this file is created for learning gir
+this file is created for learning git. the temprature is high.